 If you love sliders like we do, be sure to try our Garlic Butter Ham & Cheese Sliders and Monte Cristo Sliders – both are a huge hit on game day!Pin this recipe for later!

 How to Make Roast Beef Sliders

 Cut the rolls.
 You’re going to want to keep the rolls connected, so cut carefully through the middle with a bread knife so you have a bottom half and a top half.
 Split them open so the insides are side by side and laying open with the insides fain

 Add the meat and cheese.
-Place the bottom slab on a baking sheet and arrange the cheese to cover all of the bread.
+Place the bottom slab of slider buns on a baking sheet and arrange the cheese to cover all of the bread.
 It’s ok if it hangs off a little.
 Then add the roast beef on top of the cheese.
 Feel free to add more or less meat and cheese, keeping in mind that the heavier the sliders are, the more of a chance things will slide off.
 Place the top slab on top of the meat to form a slab of sliders.

-Make the sauce.
+Make the buttery sauce.
 Melt some butter, and mix it with garlic powder, dried parsley, and Worcestershire.
 Brush this mixture over the tops of the rolls, letting it drip into all of the crevices.

 Bake.
 Bake in a 375 degree oven for about 10-12 minutes.
 You want the tops to be golden brown but not hard, and the cheese to be melty but not sliding off.

 Rest.
 Once you remove them from the oven, your roast beef sliders will need a few minutes to rest before you cut into them.
 If you cut too soon, the cheese will be too melted and everything will slide out.